SCE-Development/Clark/README.md

   4. If you haven't already cloned the project on your local machine, clone the `dev` branch into a location of your choice (e.g. the `Documents` directory)
   5. Go to the root directoery of the project (i.e. `cd /path/to/your/.../Core-v4/`
   6. Install the node dependencies: `npm install`
-  7. Go to the Core-v4 utility tools directory in terminal (i.e. `cd /path/to/your/.../Core-v4/util/tools`)
-  8. Run the system setup script: `node system_setup.js all`
-      - This script handles npm dependencies install and a check for MongoDB
-  9. In a new terminal window, run the mongo daemon by entering: `mongod`
+  7. In a new terminal window, run the mongo daemon by entering: `mongod`
       - _If you need to terminate the daemon, type `ctrl-c` and press enter_
-  10. Run the app in the root project directory using: `npm start`
+  8. Run the app in the root project directory using: `npm start`
       - The app should automatically run on port 3000 and 8080 and open in your default browser

 #### On a Linux VM in Windows